Skip to content

 sol_np = sol_np.numpy()

-# Map solution locations to candidates set locations if X_candidates is provided
+# Snap to candidate set if provided

 if self.X_candidates is not None: